 To his credit, Fr.
 Funny patiently listened and offered an apology noting that he did not mean to be offensive but sought to jibe about the Jesuits.
 He hoped that the incident would not dissuade me from partaking in the afternoon of reflection.

-Although I am not a shrinking violet who embarrasses easily, my visceral instinct was proverbially that the well was poisoned.
+Although I am not a shrinking violet who embarrasses easily, my visceral instinct was that the well had been proverbially poisoned.
 After the shepherd draws attention, the sheep will follow.
 Thus it was likely that the rest of my encounters that afternoon would be justifying my orthodoxy or being invited to rebuke the Jesuits.

 While I was put off by the unsolicited attention during the homily, I was disturbed at a homilist who snarkily took snipes at ecclesial politics when he should have been explicating the Good News.
 The homily is part of the Liturgy of the Word (public worship).
 It is not a time for debate or disagreement.

 Being called out at the pulpit made me question if I should be there.
 I already saw that the I was not a natural demographic fit for the retreat crowd.
 The jocularity during the homily was more than just a joke as it questioned my spiritual bona fides (though I was not COMPLETELY corrupted).
 As the animus against Ignatian practices was clear and exegesis was wont from the homily, I could see that the experience was going nowhere for me.
 I had a spouse who wanted my company to do holiday activities together thus ended that Pre-Advent experience.
 But not my time for reflection.

 Aside from the personal affront, the episode made me think about good liturgy.
 I can understand when a celebrant makes some prefunctory recognitions from the ambo welcoming special visitors.
 But to use such a greeting as a guise to push a perspective on grace, good liturgy or Godliness was anathema.